NathanielGonzalez52/WorkoutTracker/README.md

 # WorkoutTracker
+Uses HTTPS requests to get data from Nutrionix based on a workout keyword.
-Uses Sheety to create a log of workouts
+Then uses HTTPS requests to communicate to Sheety to create an Excel sheet of workouts.